History of Islamic economics

 Between the 9th and 14th centuries, the Muslim world developed many advanced economic concepts, techniques and usages.
 These ranged from areas of production, investment, finance, economic development, taxation, property use such as Hawala: an early informal value transfer system, Islamic trusts, known as waqf, systems of contract relied upon by merchants, a widely circulated common currency, cheques, promissory notes, early contracts, bills of exchange, and forms of commercial partnership such as mufawada.

+Over time, Islamic economics has come to refer to a variety of approaches, yet several core principles consistently recur.
+These principles are rooted in foundational sources such as the Qur’an and hadith, as well as early historical practice, during the Medinan First Islamic State, and the Rashidun Caliphate era.
+In contemporary formulations, they are often expressed through proposals that include a 100% backed gold bullion standard, full reserve banking, implementing a land-based taxation system, emphasizing profit-and-loss sharing as the primary mode of finance, advancing a welfare-centered economic framework, placing essential natural resources—such as water, energy, and grazing lands—under public ownership, and fully nationalizing central banking and the issuance of money.

 Specific Islamic concepts involving money, property, taxation, charity and the Five Pillars include: